-Incumbent entertainment conglomerates are scrambling to deliver higher-value software, faster.1 The World Economic Forum projects that 30% of total revenues will come from new digital models by 2020.2
+To compete with digital-native insurance start-ups,^{1,2,} and new insurtech products,3 incumbent insurers are scrambling to deliver higher-value software, faster.
+The World Economic Forum projects that 30% of total revenues will come from new digital models by 2020.4 One insurtech example is Lemonade, which is winning over millennial renters by settling claims in as little as three seconds - with no paperwork.5

-To make the shift to digital, entertainment video providers need to create a "valuedelivery factory" - a streamlined, waste-free pipeline for rapidly delivering software with demonstrable business value.
-In a 2018 study, DevOps Research and Assessment (DORA) reported that elite business performers outstripped laggards on the four software-delivery metrics generally accepted as mattering most to business success:^{3,4}
+To make the shift to digital, insurers need to create a "value-delivery factory" - a streamlined, waste-free pipeline for rapidly delivering software with demonstrable business value.
+In a 2018 study, DevOps Research and Assessment (DORA) reported that elite business performers outstripped laggards on the four software-delivery metrics generally accepted as mattering most to business success:^{6,7}